 31. Egg Carton Rocket

-If you love to make crafts from recycled materials, why not turn an empty egg carton into a colourful rocket that’s ready to lift off into outer space?
+If you love to make crafts from recycled materials, why not turn an empty egg carton into a colorful rocket that’s ready to lift off into outer space?

 Read the full tutorial: Egg Carton Rocket